How to Become a Travel Agent

 There's more where that came from.
 Check out HAR's full Travel Jobs Board

-What are The Legal Requirements to Become a Travel Agent?
+What are the Legal Requirements to Become a Travel Agent?

 null

-You now know the different routes you can take to become a travel agent, but what kind of training and requirements are there?
 Now it’s time to take a look at what you need to do to become a travel agent.

 We’ve got good news for you!
 In the United States, there are no federal regulations required to become a travel agent.
-The downside to no legal requirements?
-There isn’t an exact roadmap we can tell you to follow to become a travel agent.

 Now, while there aren’t legal requirements to become a travel agent, there is something you need to have to be recognized as a travel advisor.
 That one thing is a travel accreditation number, which allows you to earn commissions and special support teams for the travel trade (as opposed to consumer support teams).

-With low to no barriers to entry, the good news is that it makes the travel industry inclusive and more accessible to those who want to build a career.
 The bad news is, there isn’t a perfectly laid out path to becoming a travel agent.
 We wish it was as simple as taking a course and you’d be on your way!

-Which States Have Regulations to Become a Travel Agent?
+Do States Have Regulations to Become a Travel Agent?

-While there are no federal regulations to become a travel agent, there are four states that do have regulations around selling travel.
 If you’re an employee, your agency will take care of this.
 If you’re looking to start your own agency, it’s important to be aware of these regulations.

 The regulations are referred to as “Seller of Travel” (SOT) laws, which are intended to provide some consumer protections.
-The four states that have them are:

 And Canadians, you've also got some regulations to follow!
 You can find more info on Canadian travel advisor regulations here.